maherabdelsamie/Active-Time-Theory-Delayed-Choice-Experiment/README.md

    - The measurement occurred at **15.727 units of intrinsic time**, meaning the system had ample time to evolve under the influence of time’s faculties.
 Time’s **generative faculty** allowed the particle to fluctuate stochastically, but the **directive faculty** ensured a coherent outcome by the time of measurement.

 3. **Phi at Measurement**:
-   - The value of \( \phi \) at measurement was **9.525**, a relatively high value.
+   - The value of \( $\phi \$) at measurement was **9.525**, a relatively high value.
 This indicates that time’s **directive faculty** was strongly guiding the system toward a stable outcome, allowing the particle to exhibit wave-like behavior.
-   - A high \( \phi \) value suggests that time’s influence had reached a point where the system was highly deterministic, ensuring that the final measurement was consistent with the system’s history and time’s progression.
+   - A high \( $\phi \$) value suggests that time’s influence had reached a point where the system was highly deterministic, ensuring that the final measurement was consistent with the system’s history and time’s progression.

 ![1](https://github.com/user-attachments/assets/30a5004c-2be4-40d6-9558-415d4f32c494)
 ![2](https://github.com/user-attachments/assets/87961abc-eaf4-44e1-841e-9871b2f3a928)